Michael Dixon (basketball): Nymburk/Georgia (2019–2021)

 Dixon signed with Nymburk of the National Basketball League (Czech Republic) in 2019.
 He averaged 11.0 points, 2.6 rebounds, 4.6 assists, and 1.6 steals per game.
 On December 4, 2020, Dixon signed an open contract with BC Titebi of the Georgian Superliga.

 Cluj-Napoca (2021)

 On January 5, 2021, he signed with U-BT Cluj-Napoca of the Liga Națională.

 Wilki Morskie Szczecin (2021)

 On July 8, 2021, he signed with Wilki Morskie Szczecin of the PLK.

 US Monastir (2022)

 On February 8, 2022, Dixon signed with US Monastir of the Tunisian Championnat National A (CNA) and the Basketball Africa League.
 He won the CNA championship and Tunisian Cup with Monastir in May 2022.
 On May 28, 2022, he won the club's first-ever BAL championship with Monastir after winning in the 2022 BAL Finals over Petro de Luanda.
 Dixon was named the Most Valuable Player after averaging a team-leading 16.5 points and 4.1 assists per game; along with scoring 21 points in the championship game.

-Kolossos Rodou (2022–present)
+Kolossos Rodou (2022–2023)

 On November 26, 2022, Dixon returned to Greece, signing with Kolossos Rodou.
+In 17 games, he averaged 11.6 points, 1.9 rebounds and 3 assists, playing around 24 minutes per contest.

+Montreal Alliance (2023)

+On June 24, 2023, Dixon signed with the Montreal Alliance of the Canadian Elite Basketball League.
+However, he was released on July 6.

+Patriots (2023)

+In August 2023, Dixon joined Rwandan club Patriots BBC of the Rwanda Basketball League (RBL).
+He made his debut on August 12, scoring a game-high 20 points against rivals APR.

+APR (2024)

+In December 2023, Dixon joined the Rwandan national champions APR for their training camp ahead of the 2024 BAL season.

+Al Ittihad Alexandria (2024–2025)

+On March 28, 2024, Dixon signed with Al Ittihad Alexandria of the Egyptian Basketball Premier League.
+On May 2, 2024, Dixon won the Egypt Cup with the team.

+Club Africain (2025–present)

+On April 8, 2025, Dixon joined Club Africain of the Tunisian Championnat Pro A. He won the 2024–25 Pro A championship with Club Africain.